gameontext/sample-room-golang/README.md

 4. If you are not at your limit of IP addresses and want a new one, request an IP address.

   `cf ic ip request`
-5. If you need to make an IP address available, release an IP address currently in use.
+5. If you need to make an IP address available, unbind an IP address currently in use.

-  `cf ic ip release <public IP>`
+  `cf ic ip unbind <public IP> <Container ID>`
 ## Game On! room in a Container
 To build a Game On! room in a container, first create the container locally in Docker using the provided Dockerfile, and then push the container onto your Bluemix container registry.